olcf/SC20_HandsOn_with_Summit/challenges/MPI_Basics/README.md

 ```
 In this function:
 * buf -Initial integer address of send buffer.
-The message you want to send will be packedup into this buffer.
+The message you want to send will be packed0up into this buffer.

 * count- Number of elements to send.
-For example, if you are going to send a message that is 14 charaters long, it will have a count of 14 elements to send.
+For example, if you are going to send a message that is 6 charaters long, it will have a count of 6 elements.

-* datatype - This is the MPI datatype of each element in send buffer.
-Many MPI functions require a datatype.
-There are built-in types for all intrinsic C types
+* datatype - This is the MPI datatype of each element in the send buffer.
+There are built-in data types for all intrinsic C types
-MPI_INT, MPI_FLOAT, MPI_DOUBLE, MPI_CHAR …
+MPI_INT, MPI_FLOAT, MPI_DOUBLE, MPI_CHAR … .
+If you wanted to send "Hello!" from procsess 0 to process 1, you would used a datatype of MPI_CHAR.

 * Dest- Rank of destination.
 This is the ID of where the message will go.

-* Tag -Integer tag used by receiver to identify message
+* Tag -Integer tag used by receiver to identify message. n

 ( Comm- Communicator